truenas/api_client/README.md

 Developers are highly recommended to architect their tools in a way that uses a single persistent websocket connection that remains connected for subsequent API calls to be issued without a re-auth.

-Developers needing to issue large quantities of subsquent operations (Example: Massive bulk dataset creations) are highly encouraged to leverage the `core.bulk` endpoint for queuing actions.
+Developers needing to issue large quantities of subsequent operations (Example: Massive bulk dataset creations) are highly encouraged to leverage the `core.bulk` endpoint for queuing actions.

 ## Getting Started